-In order to apply for an LEI, you need to pay an LEI license fee directly to GLEIF.
-The GLEIF uses this fee to cover costs related to the system and ensures that it can stay open and free to use for everyone.
-Our prices already include the GLEIF fee and you do not need to worry about this mandatory payment.
+GLEIF charges a license fee for every LEI code.
+The fee is currently 11 USD per 1 year application.
+GLEIF uses this fee to cover costs related to the system and ensures that it can stay open and free to use for everyone.
+Our prices already include the GLEIF fee.

 Obtaining an LEI code

 An LEI is obtained from service providers known as a Local Operating Units (LOUs) or from LEI Registration Agents, such as ourselves.
-Companies like us act as a means to interface with the GLEIF.
+Companies like us act as an intermediary between the customers and LOU's.
 This means that any new registrations or submitted changes typically go through us.
 We then communicate with the LOU's, who issue and renew the LEI codes and publish them to the GLEIF database.

-As a service provider that helps legal entities register for an LEI, our goal is to make the process as smooth and seamless as possible.
-Our goal is to make it simple for a registrant to apply for an LEI by simply requesting the right information and documents, then passing the task to our specialists who will complete the process and return with a valid LEI number for your legal entity.
+As a service provider, that helps legal entities register for an LEI, our goal is to make the process as smooth and seamless as possible.
+Our goal is to make it simple for a customer to apply for an LEI by simply requesting the right information and documents, then passing the task to our specialists who will complete the process and return with a valid LEI number.

 How long does it take to apply for an LEI?

-Once an application has been submitted with all of the right information, you can typically expect to receive an LEI within a few hours.
+Once an application has been submitted with all of the right information, typically the LEI can be issued in a few hours.

 Searching for an LEI number

 One of the benefits of having a freely accessible global LEI system is that anyone can search for legal entities that are registered in the database.
-To do this, you can enter a search term in our LEI search tool.
+To do this, a search term can be entered to our LEI search tool.

-The LEI search feature is extremely easy to use and is functional even if you don’t know the exact LEI code of another legal entity.
-For example, you can enter a partial LEI code and the search feature will automatically fill out potential results.
-Alternatively, you can enter the legal entity’s name and receive multiple results.
-This also has an autofill function that makes it simple for you to find the right entity that you’re looking for.
+The LEI search feature is extremely easy to use and is functional even if the exact LEI code for another legal entity is not known.
+For example, a partial LEI code can be entered, and the search feature will automatically suggest potential results.
+Alternatively, the legal entity's name can be entered.
+This also has an automatic suggestion function that makes it simple to find the correct entities.